 - Providing Meaningful Feedback: Instead of just telling a player to "work harder," you can show them that their sprint count dropped by 40% in the second half.
 That opens up a constructive conversation about stamina, pacing, or even their pre-match nutrition.

 This approach transforms coaching from being reactive to proactive.
-If you're interested in the tech behind these insights, our guide to the latest wearable football sensors for 2025 offers a deeper look at how these devices actually work.
+If you're interested in the tech behind these insights, our guide to the latest wearable football sensors for 2026 offers a deeper look at how these devices work.
 Ultimately, learning to interpret data correctly empowers you to build smarter, fitter, and more effective teams.

 Picking the Right GPS Tracker for Your Club